savaslabs/durham-delivers/README.md

 ## Deployment

+To trigger a deployment, navigate to https://savaslabs.github.io/durham-delivers/?XXX where XXX is the build hook key obtained from Netlify.

+- Preview hook deploys `develop` here: https://5f5924c2b90d650008c638c1--elegant-colden-fff27a.netlify.app/
-Merging to `master` deploys to Netlify at https://www.durhamdelivers.org/
+- Production hook deploys `master` to https://www.durhamdelivers.org/

+Deployments may take up to 5 minutes.